IJCAI25-Submission/Diffusion-Arrhythmia/README.md

 # Label Efficient and Personalized Arrhythmia Diagnosis via Diffusion Models

-To run the training and testing, you should download the dataset first from the google drive link:
+To run the training and testing, you should download the dataset first by clicking [here](https://drive.google.com/file/d/1Btd4Pnnu3dbRu6WCsOpJbauLtJV3PdnW/view?usp=sharing)

 After unzip the `Data.zip`, you wil get a `Data` fold with structure shown as follow: